-Mandatory access control (MAC): This model is the complete opposite of the DAC model.
-In a mandatory access control (MAC) model, users do not have the discretion of determining who can access objects as in a DAC model.
-An operating system that is based on a MAC model greatly reduces the number of rights, permissions, and functionality a user has for security purposes.
+Mandatory access control (MAC): This model is the opposite of the DAC model.
+In a mandatory access control (MAC) model, users cannot determine who can access objects as in a DAC model.
+An operating system based on a MAC model greatly reduces the number of rights, permissions, and functionality a user has for security purposes.

-– Management role scope: It limits what objects the role group is allowed to manage.
+- – Management role scope: It limits what objects the role group can manage.

-– Management role: These are the types of tasks that can be performed by a specific role group.
+- – Management role: These are the types of tasks that a specific role group can perform.

-By adding a user to a role group, the user has access to all the roles in that group.
+By adding a user to a role group, the user can access all the roles in that group.
 If they are removed, access becomes restricted.
-Users may also be assigned to multiple groups in the event they need temporary access to certain data or programs and then removed once the project is complete.
+Users may also be assigned to multiple groups if they need temporary access to certain data or programs and removed once the project is complete.

 Rule-based Access Control is commonly used as an add-on to the other types of access control.
 In addition to whatever type of access control you choose, rule-based access control can change the permissions based on a specific set of rules created by the administrator.

-Implementation of Rules-Based Access Control systems is feasible so long as the number of triggering business events and the set of possible actions that follow those events are both small.
+Implementing Rules-Based Access Control systems is feasible as long as the number of triggering business events and the set of possible actions that follow those events are small.

 Attributes are sets of labels or properties that can be used to describe all the entities that must be considered for authorization purposes.